Leeks are cool-season vegetables that require 120 to 170 days to come to harvest. Leeks are often grown from transplants.

 Description.
 The leek is a hardy biennial grown as an annual.
 Leeks have thick white stalks topped with fanning, deed-green, strap-like leaves.
 Leeks are mild flavored members of the onion family.

 Leeks Yield.
 Plant 12 to 15 leeks per household member.

 Site.
 Grow leeks in full sun.
 Plant leeks in organically rich well-drained soil.
 Leeks prefer a soil pH of 6.0 to 6.8.
 Prepare planting beds a few months in advance adding garden compost and well-aged manure.
 Leeks are often sown or transplanted into trenches.
 Prepare trenches 5 inches deep and set transplants at the bottom of the trench.
 As the plants mature allow the trenches to fill in gradually around the plants.

-Water and feeding.
+Water and Feeding Leeks.
 Keep the soil around leeks just moist; water when the surface becomes just dry.
 Prepare planting beds with well-aged manure in advance of planting.
 Add aged compost to planting beds before planting and again at midseason.

 Companion plants.
 Carrots, celery, garlic, onions.

-Container growing.
+Container Growing Leeks.
 Leeks require hilling for best flavor and are not well suited for growing in containers.

 Pests.
 Onion thrips may attack leeks in dry weather.
 Hose thrips off of plants.